Pura Tirta Empul Temple Bali; Explore The Ritual Here!

 - After bathing in the pools, wash your eyes with bottled water, as there are many other people in the pool.
 Moreover, close your eyes and nose as you dip in the water.

+Looking where to stay Bali?
 The Zen Hideaway is one of the most popular places to stay in Ubud.
 The views from the zen hideaway are amazing.
 The swings at the Zen Hideaway is also very popular.

 Book room: Zen Hideaway

 The Hanging gardens of Bali is a sweet-luxurious destination, which you will find located in the jungle.
 It is situated near Payangan, a village North of Ubud, The enchanting five-star luxury resort has 44 private suites and individual villas.
 The hanging gardens of Bali suites all have their own granite infinity pool, amazing.
 Each villa is designed with traditional Alang Alang thatched roofs in complete harmony with nature.
 In 2014 the award was given for the World’s number one honeymoon destination in Bali.
 Guests here can catch the free bus as the airport is around 90 minutes away by road depending on traffic.
 This really is a sweet and luxurious hotel in Ubud you should stay at if you have the funds.

 Book room: Hanging Gardens of Bali

 The amazing Pura water temple is one of the most amazing places to visit in Ubud.
 If you’re travelling to Bali and want to understand and learn about the culture.
 You need to visit the water temple.
 Ubud has plenty of amazing things to see, however, this is one of the most unique.

 Remember to get involved and get in the water to try some of the Balinese blessings.